 A template used by one of Reedsy freelancers

 5. Don’t be a Jack, or Jill, of all trades

 Most importantly, make sure your online profile is specialized.
 If a client is looking for a romance editor, for instance, they're looking for a romance editor.
 Saying that you specialize in editing all kinds of fiction and non-fiction books — while offering every single editing service under the sun — isn't going to appeal to that client.

 That's why you want to rule your niche.
 If you narrow down your specialty areas, it will help funnel more considered requests your way — moreover, the projects will actually be of interest to you.
 Showing your expertise in a particular field will also give more confidence to the clients that you will make their book the best it can be.

 You can see some of our top tips on creating a great professional profile here.

 6. Don’t underestimate your client’s budgets

 It might also cross your mind that publishing houses pay much more than standalone authors.
 Well, that's simply not true: although publishers do invest into the production process, they're still companies trying to make their business efficient.
 In the past few years, most of them downsized significantly, and their budgets for freelancers shrank.
 Self-publishing authors, on the other hand, want the best for their book (their baby!).
 If they find the perfect professional, they will consider paying more, especially if you show them the value you can bring.

 7. Think twice before declining

 Not a Reedsy professional yet?
-We’re always looking for more talented freelancers, go ahead and join our community here to start getting freelance clients and getting paid.
+We’re always looking for more talented freelancers!
+Go ahead and join our community here to start getting freelance clients and getting paid.